ServiceNow v6 Integration Guide | PagerDuty

 Provision group into PagerDuty

-2. You can also provision multiple groups at once by selecting them and clicking on the Provision Group into PagerDuty option from the dropdown menu on the Groups list view.
+3. To provision multiple groups simultaneously, select them and choose Provision Group into PagerDuty from the bulk actions dropdown menu on the Groups list view.

 Select Provision Group into PagerDuty